UrbanPro

 Dislike Bookmark

 Arpita A. describes herself as Guiding Knowledge, Empowering the Potential..
-She conducts classes in Art and Craft and Calligraphy.
+She conducts classes in Art and Craft, Calligraphy and Drawing.
 Arpita is located in Jaipatna, Jaipatna.
 Arpita takes Online Classes- via online medium.
 She has 1 years of teaching experience .
 Arpita is pursuing Bachelor of Business Administration (B.B.A.) from LPU.
 She is well versed in Hindi.

 X